Mill Shoals, Illinois: Local Geography

-Mill Shoals is located in Illinois, two-thirds of the way from St. Louis, Missouri, to Evansville, Indiana, at the juncture of Interstate 64 and U.S. Highway 45."Inside a 200 mile radius of Mill Shoals is a unique geographical and historical area described as the Mid-America Basin.
+"Inside a 200 mile radius of Mill Shoals is a unique geographical and historical area described as the Mid-America Basin.
 It was here, 175,000 years ago, that the Illinoian Glacier withdrew, leaving two great drainage systems in its wake.
 On the west side of the Basin the Illinois and Missouri Rivers join the Mississippi River; on the east side the Wabash and Tennessee Rivers join the Ohio River.
 The systems meet at Cairo, Illinois to begin a long journey through the Gulf Coastal Plain.
 The retreating glacier left rich mineral deposits of oil, coal, and fluorite to await 20th Century exploitation, and ground out a fine top-soil that was to yield vast timber areas of maple, ash, and oak, as well as fertile fields of wheat, corn, barley, and soybeans, As early as 15,000 B. C., pre-historic Indian peoples hunted the mammoths that roamed the area and eventually developed a series of substantial civilizations of the mounds and of the woodlands, climaxing in the Illini Confederation of the 17th and 18th Centuries.
 In the 18th Century, French and English explorers competed for these lands beginning with Marquette and Joliet in 1673 and ending with the American conquest under George Rogers Clark in 1778, when the Province of Virginia claimed the territory west to the Mississippi River.
 The next quarter century saw the advent of frontiersmen such as Daniel Boone paving the way for the great western migration.
 After the War of 1812, the pioneers poured into the Basin along the Cumberland Highway (now U. S. 40) through Terre Haute, Indiana, on the north side of the Basin.
 They came down the Ohio River from Cincinnati and Louisville, and from Tennessee and Kentucky across the Ohio at Shawneetown, just below the Wabash junction.
 Thus the Basin became the great staging area that was to funnel settlers through the gate of St. Louis into the far West.
 Subsequently, the area became the commercial, cultural, and political center for the new frontier--until the construction of the Illinois-Michigan Canal in 1848 shifted the focus northward to Chicago.
 It was during this time that another famous trail-blazer made his way through the area, giving his name to the nearby Lincoln Heritage Trail.
 Significant among early 19th Century settlements were experiments in comprehensive self-sufficient communities such as Albion, Illinois, and New Harmony, Indiana, both in the Mill Shoals vicinity.
 With the advent of the Mill Shoals Human Development Project the Mid-American Basin once again becomes a staging area for the nation's effort to pioneer authentic local community."